OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 :::success
 **Creating API keys**
-Learn [how to create an API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) so the plugin can interact with your Octopus Deploy server.
+Learn [how to create an API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) so the plugin can interact with your Octopus Deploy Server.
 :::

 ### Octopus CLI